 Check out front page story...

-Indigenous arts taught by Native artists, July 8 - 12, 2013.
-Check back for more information.
+Indigenous arts taught by Native artists, July 7 - 11, 2014.
+CLICK HERE for PHOTOS.

 Thank you so much and that’s not coming only from me.
 I believe the whole camp is thanking you.
 The way you worked so hard and asked permission for everything makes me honor you.
 Thanks to you I personally learned that I can tell stories, not only that I learned about, but I can make my own.
 And I’m sure some day, this will be a story too. -- Luis Enrique Gonzalez-Aponte, Indigenous Arts Camp student